-

 Improve youth mental health and well-being through social-emotional learning2030 Target

-Regional students meet or exceed national social-emotional learning benchmarkKEY INDICATORS
+80% of regional students meet or exceed social-emotional learning benchmarkPROGRESS

 Northern Michigan Health Innovation Region (NMCHIR)